gbmhunter/blog/content/programming/languages/python/pandas/index.md

 ### Selecting Rows Based On A Column Value

-To select all rows in a dataframe in where a particular column has a certain value, use the following code:
+To select all rows in a dataframe in where a particular column has a certain value (filtering), use the following code:

 ```python
 df.loc[df['column_name'] == some_value]